 Use a squeezing motion along the jaw line.

-We have Karen Ann turn over, and begin work along the muscles to the side of her spine, from her shoulders to her pelvis.
+We pick up where we left off, then have Karen Ann turn over, and begin work along the muscles to the side of her spine, from her shoulders to her pelvis.
 We are systematically opening the body from top to bottom.

 Notes for this section: